pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 Applications that were created prior to cflinuxfs2 being the default stack will have the lucid64 stack set and therefore developers or operators need to take action.

-Operators should decide when to notify users that they’ll be vulnerable to not getting new security patches once lucid64 reaches end of support.
+Operators should decide when to notify users that they will be vulnerable to not getting new security patches once lucid64 reaches end of support.
 Operators should send notice that lucid64 is close to end of life, and developers should migrate to the new cflinuxfs2 stack.
 Larger deployments should manage carefully forcing restaging of apps onto the new stack.

-###### lucid64 reaches end of support for security fixes on April 29th, 2015
+##### lucid64 reaches end of support for security fixes on April 29th, 2015

 The lucid64 stack will be removed from the Elastic Runtime tile in the next minor release.

 When an Elastic Runtime release without lucid64 is deployed, apps that have not yet switched to cflinuxfs2 will not start because their stack will no longer be available.

 Operators will need to force the change to the cflinuxfs2 stack and restart the applications.
 There is a cf CLI plugin [stack-changer](https://github.com/simonleung8/cli-stack-changer) available that can be used by administrators to help determine what applications have not migrated.
 It can then also be used to move apps to the new stack in batches.

-Once the migration is complete, to remove lucid64 from the list of stacks that cloud controller returns, an admin will need to delete the stack via the cc api.
+Once the migration is complete, to remove lucid64 from the list of stacks that cloud controller returns, an admin will need to delete the stack via the CC API.

-	`cf curl /v2/stacks/:lucid64_stack_guid -X DELETE`
+	cf curl /v2/stacks/:lucid64_stack_guid -X DELETE

 <b>Known issue: For apps that use native compiled binaries, when the stack is changed, the app may fail to start.
 If this occurs, the current work around is to delete the app and then push the app again.</b>

-###### External RDS and S3 Options:
+#### External RDS and S3 Options:
 There are new features in the tile which allow for utilization of an external relational-database service for the Elastic Runtime databases and an external Amazon S3 bucket for Elastic Runtime’s file storage.
 This feature is especially useful for those who want to install their product on AWS and take advantage of the RDS and S3 services, and also reduce the number of VMs that Elastic Runtime would otherwise require to serve as the databases.

-###### API/cf CLI
+#### API/cf CLI
 * Org and space users can now list other users in the org/space [details](https://www.pivotaltracker.com/n/projects/966314/stories/63345104)
-	* cf org-users ORG
+	* `cf org-users ORG`
-	* cf space-users ORG SPACE
+	* `cf space-users ORG SPACE`
 * Allow admins to create wildcard routes [details](https://www.pivotaltracker.com/n/projects/966314/stories/84533566)
 	* This feature allows cf admins to specify a wildcard route `cf create-route SPACE DOMAIN -n "*"`
 	* The host name must be specified exactly as `"*"`
 	* If you map this wildcard route to an app, requests to any matching routes will be routed to the app.
 Exact matches of routes will take precedence over the wildcard route.
 * Org Managers can now share private domains across specific organizations [details](https://www.pivotaltracker.com/n/projects/966314/stories/81780716)
-* Added VCAP_APPLICATION to the /v2/apps/:guid/env endpoint [details](https://www.pivotaltracker.com/n/projects/966314/stories/80664762)
+* Added `VCAP_APPLICATION` to the /v2/apps/:guid/env endpoint [details](https://www.pivotaltracker.com/n/projects/966314/stories/80664762)
-	* cf env APP_NAME
+	* `cf env APP_NAME`
 * Added /v2/apps/:guid/copy_bits endpoint [details](https://www.pivotaltracker.com/n/projects/966314/stories/78847148)
-	* cf env APP_NAME
+	* `cf env APP_NAME`
 * Added new endpoint to return memory usage of an org /v2/organizations/:guid/memory_usage [details](https://www.pivotaltracker.com/n/projects/966314/stories/81065364)
 * More flexible nested domain creation rules [details](https://www.pivotaltracker.com/n/projects/966314/stories/83505974)
 * Deprecated AppEvent in Cloud Controller [details](https://www.pivotaltracker.com/n/projects/966314/stories/77626184)
 * Inlined relations api performance enhancements [details](https://www.pivotaltracker.com/n/projects/966314/stories/79917792)
 * Respect true, t, false, and f when querying boolean values [details](https://www.pivotaltracker.com/n/projects/966314/stories/84942534)
 * /v2/apps can now be filtered by organization_guid [details](https://www.pivotaltracker.com/n/projects/966314/stories/85250536)
-* Users can now specify via the api longer start commands [details](https://www.pivotaltracker.com/n/projects/966314/stories/86262896)
+* Users can now specify longer start commands via the API [details](https://www.pivotaltracker.com/n/projects/966314/stories/86262896)
 * /v2/routes can now be queried by organization guid [details](https://www.pivotaltracker.com/n/projects/966314/stories/85007712)

-###### Improved stability
+#### Improved stability
 * Added drain for restarts due to memory usage [details](https://www.pivotaltracker.com/n/projects/966314/stories/79416982)
 * Changed HM9000 to communicate with Cloud Controller over HTTP, and not NATS to address an issue where HM9000's API stops responding to requests [details](https://www.pivotaltracker.com/n/projects/966314/stories/80850336)
 * Updated Cloud Controller's Ruby version to 2.1.4 [details](https://www.pivotaltracker.com/n/projects/966314/stories/82227520)